Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Unified Framework: Proof of Framework

 \begin{remark} As discussed in \Cref{remark:diameter}, it is time-expensive to compute the diameter of each cluster.
 By the \hyperlink{PD}{PD Invariant}, we can use the potential $\Phi(C)$ of a cluster $C \in \mathcal{C}_i$ as an upper bound on the diameter of $H_{< L_{i-1}}[C]$.
 As we will demonstrate in the sequel, $\Phi(C)$ can be computed efficiently. \end{remark}

-To define potential values for clusters at levels at least $2$, we introduce a {\em cluster graph}, in which the nodes correspond to clusters.
+To define potential values for clusters at levels $2$ or larger, we introduce a {\em cluster graph}, in which the nodes correspond to clusters.
 We shall derive the potential values of clusters via their \emph{structure} in the cluster graph, as described next.